dnarayanan/powderday/docs/troubleshooting.rst

    ImportError: Your FSPS version does not seem to be under git version control.
 FSPS is available on github at https://github.com/cconroy20/fsps and should be cloned from there

-Comment out the lines in python-fsps/fsps/__init__.py surrounding the checking of githashes.  (h/t to Ena Choi for uncovering this one)
+Comment out the lines in python-fsps/fsps/__init__.py surrounding the checking of githashes.  (h/t to 'Ena Choi <http://www.physics.rutgers.edu/~enachoi/EC/Ena_Choi.html>'_ for uncovering this one)